corynguyenfl/apps-on-google-cloud-marketplace/SUPPLY-CHAIN-SECURITY.md

 ---

-## Image Signing & Provenance
+### Image Signing & Build Verification

-* The build process supports **cryptographic image signing** using industry-standard tooling.
+* Container images are **cryptographically signed at build time** using **Sigstore cosign** with **keyless identity-based signing**.
-* Image signatures are stored alongside images in Artifact Registry.
+* Image signatures are generated using GitHub Actions’ **OIDC identity** and are published **alongside container images** in the container registry.
+* Each image signature is bound to:
+  - The originating GitHub repository
+  - The exact CI workflow file
+  - The source branch used for the build
+* Image signatures are **verified as part of the CI pipeline** to ensure signing correctness prior to release.
-* Customers may optionally verify image signatures prior to deployment.
+* Customers may independently verify image signatures using standard `cosign verify` workflows.
-* Runtime enforcement of signed images can be enabled by customers using Kubernetes admission controls if required.
+* Runtime enforcement of signed images is **customer-configurable** and may be enabled using Kubernetes admission controls (e.g., policy engines), if required.

----

 ## Dependency Management